0107Manish/Pizza-Sales-Analysis/README.md

 - Monthly Trend for Orders
 - % of Sales by Pizza Category
 - % of Sales by Pizza Size
-- Best 5 Pizzas by Revenue
+- Best 5 Pizzas by all parameters
-- Worst 5 Pizzas by Revenue
+- Worst 5 Pizzas by all parameters

 ## 🛠️ Tools & Technologies Used